JSON server

 - To include the parent resource, add

-- Returns the to do items and the
+_expand http://localhost:3000/items?_expand=list- Returns the to do items and the

-to do list object
+to do list objectwithin the item

-[ { "id": 1, "listId": 1, "title": "Cisco assignment", "description": "Chapter test 2", "date": "2021-10-30T22:00:00.000Z", "statusId": 1, "order": 1, "list": { "id": 1, "name": "School", "color": "#afdeee", "textcolor": "#000000" } }, { "id": 2, "listId": 2, "title": "Cleaning", "description": "The windows need some cleaning", "date": "2021-10-26T22:00:00.000Z", "statusId": 1, "order": 1, "list": { "id": 2, "name": "Home", "color": "#eab48d", "textcolor": "#000000" } }, { "id": 3, "listId": 1, "title": "Mobile Development", "description": "Deadline to upload project description and team", "date": "2021-10-24T22:00:00.000Z", "statusId": 1, "order": 2, "list": { "id": 1, "name": "School", "color": "#afdeee", "textcolor": "#000000" } } ]
+[ { "id": 1, "listId": 1, "title": "Cisco assignment", "description": "Chapter test 2", "date": "2021-10-30T22:00:00.000Z", "statusId": 1, "order": 1, "list": { "id": 1, "name": "School", "color": "#afdeee", "textcolor": "#000000" } }, { "id": 2, "listId": 2, "title": "Cleaning", "description": "The windows need some cleaning", "date": "2021-10-26T22:00:00.000Z", "statusId": 1, "order": 1, "list": { "id": 2, "name": "Home", "color": "#eab48d", "textcolor": "#000000" } }, { "id": 3, "listId": 1, "title": "Mobile Development", "description": "Deadline to upload project description and team", "date": "2021-10-24T22:00:00.000Z", "statusId": 1, "order": 2, "list": { "id": 1, "name": "School", "color": "#afdeee", "textcolor": "#000000" } } ]- Returns the to do items and the

 Embed